-

 The fourth generation of cell phone technology was a new set of standards for how cellular providers built their networks.
 This introduced new kinds of broadcasting equipment and new methods of connecting that made possible many of the features that we’re accustomed to using on our phones—like HD video, livestreaming, and interactive apps.

 Cellular technology generations don’t refer to a single product or device, but instead are a set of standards.
-These standards are set by the International Telecommunications Union-Radio communications sector (ITU-R), and they are officially known as the International Mobile Telecommunications Advanced (IMT-Advanced) specification.1
+These standards are set by the International Telecommunications Union-Radio communications sector (ITU-R), and they are officially known as the International Mobile Telecommunications Advanced (IMT-Advanced) specification.

 Long-term evolution (LTE)

 For a cellular technology to be considered 4G, it has to use certain types of technology (such as IP telephony and worldwide roaming capacity), as well as meet certain technological thresholds, such as speed requirements.
-For 4G, this includes data rates of 100Mbps.1
+For 4G, this includes data rates of 100Mbps.

 When these new 4G technologies were first released, they allowed cellular providers to offer vastly improved speeds over 3G networks, although most still struggled to achieve the speeds necessary to be officially classified as 4G networks.
+4G LTE has since been adopted as the faster standard for mobile data.

 The future of 4G